-Specifically excluded from the priced system calculation are:
+Specifically excluded from the priced configuration calculation are:

-- end-user communication devices and related cables, connectors, and switches. - Comment: end-uder communication device here means driver node used to start, stop and orchestrate the benchmark, however devices used to connect to the end-user device with its cable is part of pricing. - equipment and tools used exclusively in the production of the Full Disclosure Report
+• end-user communication devices and related cables, connectors, and switches.

+Comment: end-user communication device here means driver node used to start, stop and orchestrate the benchmark, however devices used to connect to the end-user device with its cable is part of pricing.

+• equipment and tools used exclusively in the production of the Full Disclosure Report